 Corrupt VGA BIOS

 A corrupt GPU or VGA BIOS can also cause the GPU fans to spin improperly or not spinning at all.
-It is very rare for a GPU BIOS to get corrupted, but it is not impossible and should be in your checklist.
+It is very rare for a GPU BIOS to get corrupted, but it is not impossible and should be on your checklist.
 Here the only thing you can do is to reflash the GPU BIOS to the original one or you may also update the GPU BIOS to a more recent one.
 Below, is a great resource on GPU BIOS update and the tools required for this task.

 Must Read: GPU BIOS Update Tools & How to Flash it